Shawabty of Kheperre son of Tasheriteniset

 Not On View

-This is a legs, feet and base fragment of a shawabty.
 This shawabty inscribed for Kheperre son of Tasheriteniset dates to the Late Period.
 The typology of this period consists of a tripartite wig, long beard, back pillar and base, with the figure holding the pick on the right shoulder and hoe and cord to a small seed bag on the left.
-There is one framed column of incised text on the front of the figure.
+Here the arms are crossed right over left.
+There are ten horizontal lines of incised text encircling the body, ending at the back pillar.
+There is incised text on the back pillar.
+The tripartite wig has incised lines denoting tresses.

 From Giza, Pit G 7757 A, (tomb of Kheperre), room X. 1929: excavated by the Harvard University–Boston Museum of Fine Arts Expedition; assigned to the MFA in the division of finds by the government of Egypt.